karengut97/School_District_Analysis/README.md

 This is the District Summary **AFTER** Thomas High School 9th grade score changes:
 ![District_Summary_Revised.png](Resources/District_Summary_Revised.png)

-At the District Summary Assessment, the following impacts exist:
+At the District Summary Assessment, the following impact exists:
 * Average Math Scores: -0.1%
-* Average Reading Scores: +0.1%
-* Overall Passing Math: -0.2%
 * All other measures are unchanged

 The difference after removing Thomas High School 9th grade scores does not alter this summary.
-Once rounding is incorported, the scores looks the same.
+Once rounding is incorporated, the scores will be the same.

 ### School Summary Impacts
 This is the School Summary **BEFORE** Thomas High School 9th grade score changes: